 We believe we can achieve our vision by working together with key actors to identify and close the gaps based on reliable and relevant information.
 Therefore, getting information and strengthening the culture of data use where actual gaps from community to national level can be closed is what we deeply care about.

-The very first solution we developed was an eHealth solution where health workers used a mobile device (e.g. laptops or mobile phones) to collect data at the point-of-care delivery.
+The very first solution we developed was a point of care eHealth solution where health workers used a mobile device (e.g. laptops or mobile phones) to collect data at the point-of-care delivery.
 We quickly found that in some regions it worsened the very issues we had set out to improve.
-Because so many of the areas where we work have unstable electricity, internet connectivity and security, mobile devices cannot be relied upon.
+Because so many of the areas where we work have unstable electricity, internet connectivity, security, and scarce resources, mobile devices could not be relied upon and sustained.